Textualize/textual/docs/guide/CSS.md

 !!! tip "Added in version 0.47.0"

 CSS rule sets may be *nested*, i.e. they can contain other rule sets.
-When a rule set occurs within an existing rule set, it inherits the selector from the enclosing rule set.
+When a rule set nests inside an outer rule set, its selector becomes the outer rule set's selector concatenated with its own selector.

 Let's put this into practical terms.
-The following example will display two boxes containing the text "Yes" and "No" respectively.
+The following example will display a horizontal section with two boxes containing the text "Builder" and "Test Runner", starting as green and red respectively.
-These could eventually form the basis for buttons, but for this demonstration we are only interested in the CSS.

 === "nesting01.tcss (no nesting)"

     ```css